rhysnewell/rhysnewell.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.Sc. in Ecology and Genetics, The University of Queensland, 2017
+* B.Sc (Honors IA) in Bioinformatics, The University of Queensland, 2018

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2016: Summer Research Scholar
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
+  * The University of Queensland
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Associate Professor Mikael Boden

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
+* Analysis of metagenomic and genomic datasets using a variety of methods
+* Adept in various programming languages:
-  * Sub-skill 2.2
+  * Rust
-  * Sub-skill 2.3
+  * Python
-* Skill 3
+  * R
+* Field sample collection

 Publications
 ======